 10 Best Hiking Pants Tested and Fully Reviewed

-Hiking pants are made to provide the athlete with enough comfort, breathability, and durability needed.
-They are typically thin and lightweight to not wear the consumer down as they are heading uphill.
-A good pair may also have wind- and water-resistant properties that further make braving the elements easier.
-There are also many versatile options that can be worn from cooler and warmer weather, as well as for just hanging out or running errands.
-This means the pair is stylish, but overall —and most importantly—functional for hiking.
+A good pair of hiking pants will be lightweight and breathable while also having the ability to resist wind and water.
+There are also many versatile options that can be worn during cooler and warmer weather, as well as for just hanging out or running errands.
+This will mean that the pair is stylish, but overall —and most importantly—functional for hiking.

 - Columbia Silver Ridge